By Pragyansharma Polavarapu

 /poetic meaning sometimes lively and optimistic and sometimes sad.

-(b) The immortal works of
+(b) The immortal works of William

-William Wordsworth containing great and sublime nature descriptions .
+Wordsworth containing great and sublime nature descriptions .

 Descriptions of gentle smiling nature fill the poet’s canvas.

-( c ) The beautiful novels
+( c ) The beautiful novels of Sir

-of Sir Walter Scott in which pen
+Walter Scott in which pen pictures of knights

-rescuing a kidnapped wrongfully confined woman etc. The warriors are seen (i.e. described ) galloping
+kidnapped wrongfully confined woman etc. The warriors are seen (i.e. described ) galloping

 on steeds at wind speed going on